-If snow stations are established, they will be added to this Appendix by the BMC after the time of signing.
+Snow stations will be added to this Appendix by the BMC after the time of signing.

-I4.
-Water Quality
+14. Water Quality

 The primary goals of monitoring Transboundary Waters are to track changes in water quality over time, determine anthropogenic and natural drivers for changes in water quality, and ultimately ensure that water quality is protected for all water uses.
 While monitoring can help ensure the upstream jurisdiction does not cause unreasonable harm to the Ecological Integrity of the Aquatic Ecosystem in the downstream jurisdiction, monitoring should also be used to demonstrate that the downstream jurisdiction is not causing unreasonable harm as some aquatic resources (e.g., fish) may occur in both jurisdictions.